 No, it’s not an anomaly; there are thorns on citrus trees.
 Although not well known, it is a fact that most, but not all citrus fruit trees have thorns.
 Let’s learn more about thorns on a citrus tree.

 Citrus fruits fall into several categories such as:

-All are members of the genus Citrus and many of them have thorns on the citrus trees.
-Classified as a member of the Citrus genus until 1915, at which time it was reclassified into the Fortunella genus, the sweet and tart kumquat is another “citrus” tree with thorns.
-Some of the most common citrus trees to sport thorns are Meyer lemon, most grapefruits and key limes.
+All are members of the genus Citrus and many of the citrus trees have thorns on them.
+Classified as a member of the Citrus genus until 1915, at which time it was reclassified into the Fortunella genus, the sweet and tart kumquat is another citrus tree with thorns.
+Some of the most common citrus trees that sport thorns are Meyer lemon, most grapefruits, and key limes.

 Why Does My Citrus Plant Have Thorns?